piotrmurach/tty-editor/README.md

 ### 2.2 open

-If you wish to open editor with no file or content do:
+If you wish to open only an editor without giving a file or content do:

 ```ruby
 TTY::Editor.open
 ```

-To open a file at a path pass it as a first argument:
+To open a file, pass a path as a first argument to `open`:

 ```ruby
 TTY::Editor.open("../README.md")
 # => true
 ```

-When editor successfully opens file or content then `true` is returned, `false` otherwise.
+When editor successfully opens a file or content then `true` is returned, `false` otherwise.

 You can change this with `:raise_on_failure` keyword to raise a `TTY::Editor::CommandInvocation` error when an editor cannot be opened.

-In order to open text content inside an editor do:
+In order to open text content inside an editor use `:text` keyword like so:

 ```ruby
 TTY::Editor.open(text: "Some text")